gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ### Lead Time

+**Definition:** _The time from the first commit in a pull request to when that code is deployed to production.
+This bridges development and deployment activities._

 This metric shows how long each pull request within a selected timeframe remained open, measured from when the PR was created until it was merged.
 Values are expressed in **days** and averaged over a **7-day period**.

 <figure>